liminghao0914/PartFlow/README.md

 ## Quick Start (Recommended)
 If you want a quick start without any environment issue, please download this VM image [here]().
 By using this image, you will get a smooth experience on using PartFlow without any configuration and input-command.

+If PartFlow does not start up after login, please refer to troubleshooting for more information.
+Thank you for your time.

 If you want to deploy the system in your own local environment, please read the following context. (only for Liux)

 ## Requirements